 (1) For some hedge relationships, we apply a combination of derivatives to hedge the underlying exposures; therefore, the notional amounts of the derivatives generally exceed the carrying amount of the hedged items.

-(2) Notional amount represents the principal amount of deposits as at October 31, 2024 and October 31, 2023.
+Notional amount represents the principal amount of deposits as at October 31, 2024 and October 31, 2023. n/a Not applicable.

 The following table provides the average rate or price of the hedging derivatives: